Manojlovic1998/running-multi-container-app-on-k8s/README.md

-# :whale: Integration of Multi Container React App using Docker & Kubernetes
+# :whale: Integration of Multi Container App using Kubernetes

 This is Kubernetes example project of multi-container images running on local Kubernetes Cluster.
 A topic of the project is orchestrating a fib. number calculator with the use of Kubernetes.